dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 <p align="center">
 <img src='/images/visualize_cnn_files/cinque_terre_deepdream.png' width="60%"/>
-<p align="center"> Deep Dream Cinque Terre </a> </p>
+<p align="center"> Deep Dream Cinque Terre </p>
 </p>

 We can see lots of dogs in this image.
-For more hallucinations, check this [results](https://photos.google.com/share/AF1QipPX0SCl7OzWilt9LnuQliattX4OUCj_8EP65_cTVnBmS1jnYgsGQAieQUc1VQWdgQ?key=aVBxWjhwSzg2RjJWLWRuVFBBZEN1d205bUdEMnhB)
+For more deep dreaming, check this [results](https://photos.google.com/share/AF1QipPX0SCl7OzWilt9LnuQliattX4OUCj_8EP65_cTVnBmS1jnYgsGQAieQUc1VQWdgQ?key=aVBxWjhwSzg2RjJWLWRuVFBBZEN1d205bUdEMnhB)
 .

 ### t-SNE Visualization

-We will randomly sample 100 images from training set and use penultimate layer as predictor and visualize these 100 images in embedding projector by Tensorflow.
+We randomly sample 100 images from training set and use penultimate layer as predictor and visualize these 100 images in embedding projector by Tensorflow.
+We can visualize these emeddings on the projector along with labels.

-There are other implementations we haven't looked at like occlusion
+What we saw above are gradient-based algorithms, there are also perturbation based techniques and Relevance score based to visualize and interpret the decisions made by deep learning models.
+The perturbation based techniques include [heatmap via occlusion](https://arxiv.org/abs/1509.06321), [integrated gradients](https://arxiv.org/abs/1703.01365), [super-pixel perturbation](https://arxiv.org/abs/1602.04938), etc.

 <span class='orange'>Happy Learning!</span>